Derrynane GAA

 Derrynane are a Gaelic Athletic Association club from County Kerry, Ireland.
 The club is a member of the South Kerry division of Kerry GAA.
 The club fields teams in Gaelic football only, as no hurling is played in that region.
-It is a participant in the South Kerry Senior Football Championship.
+It is a participant in the South Kerry Senior Football Championship.The junior county championship and division 4 of the county league.